Paul St-Pierre Plamondon: Early career

-Social and political engagement

-In 2007, he co-founded Génération d'idées, a nonprofit thinking group whose mission is to engage young people of 20-35 year-olds in public debate by inviting them to express themselves on social themes in the various platforms of Génération d'idées.

-In 2009, with the aim of promoting Génération d'idées and to sound out the opinion of Québec's Generation Y, Paul St-Pierre Plamondon visited 19 Québec cities in 63 days and gathered the thoughts of 500 young people.
-Following this exercise, he published the essay Des jeunes et l'avenir du Québec: les rêveries d'un promeneur solitaire.
+In 2007, he co-founded Génération d'idées, a nonprofit thinking group whose mission is to engage young people from 20 to 35 in public debate by inviting them to express themselves on social themes in the various platforms of Génération d'idées.
+In 2009, with the aim of promoting Génération d'idées and to sound out the opinion of Québec's Generation Y, Plamondon visited 19 Québec cities in 63 days and gathered the thoughts of 500 young people.
+Following that exercise, he published the essay Des jeunes et l'avenir du Québec: les rêveries d'un promeneur solitaire.

 In 2011, he began as co-host of the radio show Génératrice on Radio-Canada’s Première Chaîne.
 In October 2011, the Génération d’idées group planted more than 250 brooms in front of the National Assembly in Québec City and stepped up public interventions to call for a public inquiry into the construction industry in Québec.
-Paul St-Pierre Plamondon’s interventions in favour of this commission of inquiry led Radio-Canada to request that he be removed from the program as a co-host.
+Plamondon’s interventions in favour of this commission of inquiry led Radio-Canada to request that he be removed from the program as a co-host.

 In 2012, he defended students on walkout in front of the courts and participated in the demonstration of lawyers against Bill 78 (now Bill 12).
 In September 2013, he resigned as president of Génération d’idées.
-In February 2014, he became a journalist for Les Affaires newspaper.
+In February 2014, Plamondon became a journalist for Les Affaires newspaper.

 In October 2014, he published a second essay entitled Les Orphelins politiques: plaidoyer pour un renouveau du paysage politique québécois, in which he advocated for the emergence of a new movement that would fill the void felt by several political orphans.

-Paul St-Pierre Plamondon is the author of several open letters and media interventions on various current issues, including politics.
+He is the author of several open letters and media interventions on various current issues, including politics.